Free Economy Shipping Orders $50+

 Information on Grooming a Blue Nose Pitbull

-While blue nose pit bulls don’t usually require much grooming, that doesn’t mean they don’t need to be brushed or given a bath occasionally.
-Below are some grooming tips to use when it comes to keeping your dog clean.
+While Blue Nose Pit Bulls only require minimal grooming, that doesn’t mean they don’t need to be brushed or given a bath occasionally.
+Below are some grooming tips to use when it comes to keeping your dog so fresh and so clean.

-One of the main grooming things you’ll need to make sure to always do is brush your pit bull at least once a day.
-This will help to remove dirt and other particles from their skin.
+One of the main grooming things you’ll need to make sure to always do is brush your Pit Bull a few times a week.
+This will help to remove dirt and other particles from their skin and coat.
 It will also be a great way to bond with your dog.

-However, because these pit bulls sometimes have sensitive skin, it’s a good idea to use a brush with soft bristles.
-This will help to prevent their skin from being irritated.
-You could also consider using a glove with plastic bristles on it.
+However, because these Pitbulls sometimes have sensitive skin, it’s a good idea to use a brush with soft bristles.
+This will help prevent their skin from becoming irritated.
+You can also consider using a glove with plastic bristles on it.
 This way, it will seem as if you’re petting your dog while also removing dead skin cells and loose fur from their coat.

 Give Them a Bath

-While you don’t need to give your pitbull a bath often, you do need to make sure to do so about once a month.
+While you don’t need to give your Pitbull a bath often, you do need to make sure to do so about once a month or so.
 When you go to give them a bath, it’s a good idea to use a sensitive skin shampoo and conditioner.
 This will help to prevent their skin from irritations and tends to be gentler compared to other shampoo types.
-These shampoos are also usually free from dangerous chemicals and pesticides which could make their turn red or break out.
+These shampoos are also usually free from dangerous chemicals and pesticides that can do further damage to their skin and coat.

 Check Their Ears

-Another important grooming aspect to do is always check your dog’s ears.
+Another important grooming aspect is always check your dog’s ears.
 While there isn’t long fur around them, sometimes bacteria can sneak in.
-Your pitbull might have also accidentally scratched their ear which could have caused cuts.
+Your Pitbull can also accidentally scratch their ear too much, opening it to wounds.
 Because of this, you want to always make sure to check their ears for signs of infections or other concerning symptoms.

 If you do find that your dog might have an ear infection or dirty ears, you’ll want to make sure to clean their ears out immediately.
 You can do this with a clean towel and special ear cleaners for dogs.
-Make sure to only clean the beginning edges of the ears, never in the ear canal.
-Otherwise, this could push the dirt and bacteria into the ear canal which could worsen their pain and problems.
-You also want to make sure to always completely dry out their ears when you’re done cleaning them to help prevent moisture which could cause bacteria to grow.
+Make sure to gently clean their ears, never forcing your finger deep into their ear canal.
+Otherwise, this could push the dirt and bacteria into the ear canal, which could worsen their pain and problems.
+You also want to make sure to always completely dry out their ears when you’re done cleaning them to help prevent moisture, which could cause bacteria to grow.

-It’s very important to ensure that you properly socialize your blue nose pitbull puppy to ensure that they learn to get along with other people and animals.
+It’s very important to ensure that you properly socialize Blue Nose Pitbull puppies early to ensure that they learn to get along with other people and animals.

 Start Slow

-It’s very important to start slow when you socialize your puppy.
-If you push your puppy to immediately start socializing with humans and animals they don’t know, it could end up scaring them.
-This could end up making them a little aggressive toward others due to this previous experience.
-Because of this, it’s very important to start slow when socializing your puppy.
+While you want to start socializing early, you want to keep interactions brief while noting their demeanor for signs of anxiety.
+Ignoring these could end up making them a little aggressive toward others due to this previous experience.
+Because of this, it’s very important to start slow when socializing your Blue Nose Pitbull puppy.
+Obedience training classes are a great way to do this.

 Go for Walks

-One of the best ways to help socialize your pit bull is to take them for walks.
-By doing so, they’ll be able to not only get their needed exercise but meet other animals and people as well.
-When taking them for a walk, you’ll be able to show them how they should act around them and reward them for good behavior.
-Eventually, they’ll come to learn how to properly act around others.
+One of the best ways to help socialize your Pit Bull is to take them for walks.
+By doing so, they’ll be able to not only get their required exercise but meet other animals and people as well.
+When taking them for a walk, you’ll be able to show them how they should act around others while teaching them how to walk on a lease.

 blue nose pitbull